 I tried to come up with a snarky response.
 I didn’t have anything on hand, so I just let my hands drop by my side.
 I’d never hallucinated before, not like this.
 “What…what happened to me?”
 I asked, trying not to let my voice break.

-“I think perhaps it’s time somebody gave you some useful answers,” she said, and gave me a smile that would have been friendly if it’d reached her eyes.
+“I think maybe it’s time to give you a proper welcome,” she said, and gave me a smile that would have been friendly if it’d reached her eyes.

 3 responses to “Ghosts in Quicksilver: Chapter Fifteen: Ophis”